BitPangea/bitpangea/README.md

 - No Expansion
 - No Duplication

-Everything else remains open to discovery.
+Everything else remains open to constitutional discovery and intentional design.

 ---